 "I wonder how they created this secret cave?"

 The den was created by digging a large trench in the field, far away from detection - or sometimes in the backyard.
-The size varied from about 3 meters in length.
-The width was about 1.5 meters.
-The depth was about 1,2 meters.
+The length of the trench as about 3 meters.
+The width was about 1.5 meters, and the depth was about 1,2 meters.
 Four small scouts could comfortably fit into the trench space.
 Once the trench was completed, and the ground secretly scattered around the hole in the ground, the trench was then covered with timber support beams of old salvaged timber.
-Salvaged rusted corrugated sheeting was then placed over the beams to cover the trench.
+Salvaged rusted corrugated sheeting was then placed over the beams to cover the trench (roof covering).
 The top of the sheeting was then covered with a thin layer of loose ground.
 Grass and vegetation, to match the surrounding vegetation, was then planted into the shallow ground which covered the corrugated sheeting.
 It provided the perfect camouflage to the secret 'den'.
-A round hole was cut into the 'roof', and a rubbish bin's lid was used as a 'door' to provide entry.
+A round hole was cut into the 'roof', and a rubbish bin's lid (diameter = 750 mm) was used as a 'door' to provide entry.
 Inside the trench, against the wall, was small alcoves with candles which lit up the dark, mysterious den.
 On the ground, inside the 'den', was an elastic powered timber rifle or gun (for 'protection').
-Next to the rifle laid the secret code of the Scout members ('bende kode').
-Two children's red bicycles laid outside the trench deserted and hidden in the tall grass and field flowers.
-I wonder what is written in the secret code...?
-Can you guess?
-That rifle looks very sophisticated; I wonder how it works?
-The gun could hurl 'wire bullets' with a swoosh trough the air and scare off any intruders...
+In the sketch, next to the handgun, lays the secret code of the Scout members ('bende kode').